nguyenlekhtn/Ruby-Chess/README.md

 **Moves**: Represent a move with methods that indicates the effect of that move on game state.

+# Things that I would like to improve
+* The info related to color of each side (like the row/ col of white/ black rook, king, ...) is still scattered all over the code and not concentrated in one place.
+This results in a lot of duplication.

 # Chess features that is missing
 * En Passant
 * Rule related to the number of moves